vaghul/gitproject/README.md

 # Description

-It is develped on Node.js, web based application along with a client pakage installed in the host system prior to operatiion.
-It works on windows platform.
+It is develped on Node.js, web based application along with a client pakage installed in the host system prior to operations.
+The package works on windows.

 # Disclamier